Toad-in-the-hole #1 recipe

 How many of you miss Toad-in-the-Hole or Yorkshire pudding?

 Trying to bake a wheat & gluten free version usually ends in disaster for most people.
-The problem is that it's not easy to create a batter pudding that rises, we've tried several alternative flour versions and can attest to the resulting flatness.
+The problem is that it's not easy to create a batter pudding that rises, I've tried several alternative flour versions and can attest to the resulting flatness.
 But this recipe is finally the solution that you've been looking for.

 Of course, if you are vegetarian, or simply want Yorkshire pudding to go with your roast dinner, then leave out the sausages.